10 Best Herbal Teas For Oily Hair

 salvia officinalis tea

-Equisetum arvense, commonly known as field horsetail, is a herb that has been traditionally used in herbal teas for its potential benefits for oily hair.
+Salvia officinalis, commonly known as sage, is a versatile herb that has been traditionally used in herbal teas for its potential benefits for oily hair.

 melaleuca alternifolia tea

-Melaleuca alternifolia, commonly known as tea tree oil, is often used in herbal teas for its antimicrobial and anti-inflammatory properties, making it beneficial for oily hair.
+Melaleuca alternifolia, commonly known as tea tree oil, is often used in herbal teas for its potent antimicrobial and anti-inflammatory properties.

 cymbopogon citratus tea

-Cymbopogon citratus, commonly known as lemon grass, is a popular herbal tea used for its potential benefits for oily hair.
+Cymbopogon citratus, commonly known as lemon grass, is a popular herbal ingredient used in teas to promote healthy hair, especially for those with oily hair.